Alexander-Fransson/DefaultRustAxumBackend/README.md

 // BLAKE2b is apparently a better than sha512 and does not require hmac
 // Poly1305 is apparently verry fast and is used for encrypted messaging
+// for password hashing speed is a bad thing so use argon instead

 // basew 64 is to encode and decode from bytes